-a.
 PCB

-- i.
-Confirm layout design: Make sure that PCB follows the schematic originally created. - ii.
-Test Power Supply: Plug into the wall and confirm that power is being drawn. - 1.
-This was properly tested with a multimeter. - iii.
-Test each component incrementally: Confirm that each component in the PCB is drawing power and functioning as expected. - iv.
-Test the overall system: Check overall input and output of the system. - v.
-Thermal testing: confirm that after long usage, the temperature of PCB does not exceed the burning temperature. - 1.
-A fan was added to ensure that PCB does not overheat. - vi.
-Stress test: make sure that PCB can handle long times of the system. - 1.
+- 1. Confirm layout design: Make sure that PCB follows the schematic originally created. - Test Power Supply: Plug into the wall and confirm that power is being drawn. a.
+This was properly tested with a multimeter. - 3.
+Test each component incrementally: Confirm that each component in the PCB is drawing power and functioning as expected. - 4.
+Test the overall system: Check overall input and output of the system. - 5.
+Thermal testing: Confirm that after long usage, the temperature of PCB does not exceed the burning temperature. - a.
+A fan was added to ensure that PCB does not overheat. - 6.
+Stress test: Make sure that the PCB can handle long times of the system. - a.
 Stress test was run and the PCB did not cause any discrepancies after running for multiple hours.

-b.
 Power Supply

-- i.
-Voltage: test and confirm that the amount of power being drawn is proper and within expectation - 1.
-Multimeter used.
-Confirmed all results were correct. - ii.
-Oversupply situation: Make sure that in the situation of drawing too much current, there is a capability of safety. - 1.
-Calculated the current that was being drawn.
-However, according to datasheets, the current level being drawn is not enough to ruin any of the components.
+- 1. Voltage: Test and confirm that the amount of power being drawn is proper and within expectation - a.
+Multimeter was used, confirming all results were correct. - 2.
+Oversupply situation: Make sure that in the situation of drawing too much current, there is a capability of safety. - a.
+Calculated the current that was being drawn, and according to datasheets, the current level being drawn is not enough to ruin any of the components.

-c.
 Microcontroller

-- i.
-Confirm power connection - ii.
-Firmware: Confirm that the functions and code uploaded to the firmware are properly working - 1.
-We confirmed that on bootup, the Raspberry Pi automatically boots up our game. - iii.
-Peripheral Testing: Confirm that the surrounding systems function properly.

-- 1. Sound systems are working properly. - iv.
+- 1. Confirm power connection - 2.
+Firmware: Confirm that the functions and code uploaded to the firmware are properly working - a.
+We confirmed that on bootup, the Raspberry Pi automatically boots up our game. - Peripheral Testing: Confirm that the surrounding systems function properly. a.
+Sound systems are working properly. - 4.
 Test the interrupts.

-d.
 Display

-- i.
-Confirm Power Connection - ii.
-Brightness and contrast: Confirm that the brightness and contrast of the display follow what is required. - 1.
-Display settings were set before inserting the screen into the console box. - iii.
-Pixel integrity: confirm that the pixels follow what the system requires from the display. - iv.
-Resolution verification: Make sure that the resolution is what is expected.
+- 1. Confirm Power Connection - 2.
+Brightness and contrast: Confirm that the brightness and contrast of the display follow what is required. - a.
+Display settings were set before inserting the screen into the console box. - 3.
+Pixel integrity: Confirm that the pixels follow what the system requires from the display.

-e.
+4. Resolution verification: Make sure that the resolution is what is expected.

 Joystick

-- i.
-Confirm USB is connected to the microcontroller - ii.
-Calibration testing: ensure that the calibration of the buttons and system are represented correctly in the UI. - 1.
-Controller testing done on both laptop and Raspberry Pi. - iii.
-Response test: Make sure that the system reacts in a timely manner. - 1.
+- 1. Confirm USB is connected to the microcontroller - 2.
+Calibration testing: ensure that the calibration of the buttons and system are represented correctly in the UI. - a.
+Controller testing done on both laptop and Raspberry Pi. - 3.
+Response test: Make sure that the system reacts in a timely manner. - a.
 Controller button presses are nearly instantly correlating to the movement.